A Convergent Finite Element Scheme for the Q-Tensor Model of Liquid Crystals Subjected to an Electric Field: Introduction

 \subsection{Outline}

 The structure of this article is as follows: In Section~\ref{sec:numscheme}, we present the numerical scheme for~\eqref{eq:system_strong_formulation} and prove basic properties such as well-posedness, energy-stability, and preservation of the symmetry and trace-free constraint of $Q$ at the discrete level.
 In Section~\ref{sec:conv}, we show that the scheme converges up to a subsequence to a weak solution of~\eqref{eq:system_strong_formulation} when $\varepsilon_3 = 0$.
 Then in the last section, Section~\ref{sec:num}, we present numerical experiments for the scheme.
-We illustrate that numerically, the truncation operator $\T_R$ is necessary for certain boundary conditions for the elliptic equation, as otherwise the norms of the approximations of $Q$ grow over time, which causes the Newton iteration needed to compute the next time step to no longer converge.
+We illustrate that numerically, the truncation operator $\T_R$ is necessary for certain boundary conditions for the elliptic equation, since in this case the norms of the approximations of $Q$ grow over time without bound, which would cause the elliptic equation to become ill-posed.
 One of the experiments also shows that with this model, it is possible to simulate the Fr\'{e}edericksz transition~\cite{Freedericksz1927}, a phase transition commonly observed in liquid crystals that interact with electric or magnetic fields.